 The first step is to create a unique file within the apps directory (as defined here).
-This file, is in fact, a Python module, and is expected to contain one or more classes derived from a supplied AppDaemon class or a custom plugin.
+It should be noted that AD will ignore all files saved within a hidden directory; essentially those with a "." in its path.
+This file, is in fact, a Pythonmodule, and is expected to contain one or more classes derived from a supplied AppDaemon class or a custom plugin.
 For instance, hass support can be used by importing from the supplied hassapi module.
 The start of an App might look like this: